pgspider/sqlite_fdw/README.md

 * **x** - error
 * **V** - transparent transformation
+* **✔** - transparent transformation where PostgreSQL datatype is equal to SQLite affinity
 * **V+** - transparent transformation if appliacable
 * **?** - not described/not tested
 * **-** - transparent transformation is possible for PostgreSQL (always or for some special values), but not implemented in `sqlite_fdw`.